bikashthapa01/QR-APP/README.md

-# QR-APP - QR Code Generator and QR Code Reader Android App
+## QR Code Generator and QR Code Reader Android App

 This android Application can read any given qr code and Generate the qr code based on the given input.
 ** If you are beginner and looking for any android studio project to learn, this App development challenge is for you.